Budgeting: Why, Why Not, How & Pitfalls

 Mint is a free online service with all your budgeting and personal finance needs, conveniently in one place, updated automatically.
-I have been using Mint since 2014 and I can’t count the hours it has saved me.
+I have been using Mint for a few years now and I can't count the hours it has saved me.
 Did I mention it was free?

-Another nifty trick is to place all your months spending money (in cash) into an envelope (aside from the rent, utilities, or any other fixed expenses).
-Once that envelope is empty, you are out of money until next month’s envelope.
-This “envelope system” has been popularized by Dave Ramsey.
-It’s a great system for anyone who has a problem with credit card spending.
+Another nifty trick is to place all your months spending money (cash) into an envelope (aside from the rent, utilities or any other fixed expenses).
+Once that envelope is empty, you are out of money until next months envelope.
+This is great for anyone who has a problem with credit card spending.

 My fellow Marietta College grads might remember Jean Scott saying, "knowledge isn't power, applied knowledge is power."
 Budgeting brings clarity to your financial situation, which allows you to gauge where you are (knowledge).
 When you know where you are, and where you want to go, you can create a means to pull your desired future towards your present situation (applied knowledge).

 In other words, when starting a road trip, how can you know which route to take if you don't know where you are?
 We have all been there when Siri is telling us to turn left, right, then she says "calculating route".
 She cannot know how to get you to where you want to be if she doesn't know where you are - the same applies with life and finances.
 Understand where you are and where you want to be, only then can you create a means to combine the two.